zxl0714/redis-mock/README.md

 jedis.lrange("mylist", 0, -1));
 ```

+:warning: Lua language capabilities are restricted to what is provided by current LuaJ version.
+Methods provided by `redis` global object are currently restricted to what was available in Redis version 2.6.0 (see [redis.lua](src/main/resources/redis.lua)).

+Feel free to report an issue if you have any problems with Lua scripting in Jedis-Mock.

 ## Supported and Missing Operations

-All currently supported and missing operations are listed [here](supported_operations.md)
+All currently supported and missing operations are listed [here](supported_operations.md).

 If you get the following error: